 What are Ranking Factors?

 These are aspects of a website that will affect the ranking in a search engine.
 You can read Google’s document on their webmaster guidelines here.
+A good website will be easily crawlable by a range of search engines and show them what they can and can’t index, giving your web pages a higher chance at showing up in the search results.

 If you’re looking for a simpler way of optimising for search engines, then install Yoast on your Website.
 Here you can manage and implement things like Schema, Indexation, SEO analysis of your content, Sitemaps, Robots, and more.